 6) Don’t stay inside your hotel

-if you are stoned you tend to stay in your hotel and play some games on the PlayStation or something, however, there is plenty to do for stoners in Amsterdam, so go outside!
+While being stoned, people tend to stay in your hotel and play some games on the PlayStation or watch movies, however, there is plenty to do for stoners in Amsterdam, so go outside and enjoy the city!

 DO’S: Amsterdam stoner things to do